KeyboardKit/website/collections/_posts/2022/2022-10-05-uitextdocumentproxy-full-context.md

 article: https://keyboardkit.github.io/KeyboardKitPro/documentation/keyboardkitpro/pro-uitextdocumentproxy-extensions
 ---

-KeyboardKit Pro `6.4.2` has been extended with new `UITextDocumentProxy` extensions that let you read all text from the proxy.
+KeyboardKit Pro 6.4.2 has been extended with new text document proxy extensions that let you read all text from the proxy.

 ![Icon badge]({{page.image}})